 When your vaginal discharge becomes clear and stretchy, like egg white, it’s likely that you’re about to ovulate.
 Your body produces more oestrogen as you near ovulation, causing your cervical mucus to change consistency to help any potential sperm on their journey.

-Ah, our bodies are clever things, the surge in hormones can make us feel way hornier around the time of ovulation – all for the purpose of getting that egg fertilized.
+Ah, our bodies are clever things, the surge in hormones can make us feel way hornier around the time of ovulation – all for the purpose of getting that egg fertilised.
 So if you find yourself wanting much more sex at this time in your cycle, but you’re really not wanting or trying to get pregnant, make sure you’re using contraception.
 Simple.

 If you haven’t signed up to Pink Parcel yet, it’s time to start enjoying your period!
 Subscribe here and you’ll have everything you need (and want) sent directly to your door.